The Basics of Security Cables

-First off, there are a variety of cables used for security applications.
-Some of the common varieties include category cable, coaxial cable (such as RG59 or RG6), 18/2 security alarm cable, and 22/4.
-This does not include all the other variations of security and fire alarm cable, but these are some of the options that you may commonly find.
+There are a variety of cables used for security applications; some of the more common ones being category cable, coaxial cable (such as RG59 or RG6), 18/2 security alarm cable, and 22/4 security alarm cable.

-So what does 18/2 stand for anyway?
-In the security industry, the first number quite simply stands for the wire’s size, measured using the AWG.
+So what does 18/2 stand for?
+In the security industry, the first number represents the wire’s size, measured using the AWG (American Wire Gauge).
 In this example, 18/2 cable consists of a wire that is 18 AWG in size.

 Additionally, the 2 in 18/2 represents how many conductors are present.
-This number can range quite a bit and how many you need depends on how many devices you will be needing to connect to with your cable.
+This number can range quite a bit and how many conductors you need depends on how many devices you will be connecting to with your cable.

-For running security cameras, the most well-known cable used for CCTV applications is RG59.
+The most well-known cable used in CCTV applications is the RG59.
 This coaxial cable is best suited for low frequency applications such as running ongoing visual data in your security camera system.
-To transfer more data and at a faster rate, you can always switch to RG6, which is the upgrade for this cable.
+If you're looking to transfer more data and at a faster rate, you can always upgrade to the RG6.

-An important note of consideration with fire alarm and security cable is the cable’s outer jacket.
-This outer jacket can be made of special materials that burn differently if they ever were to catch on fire.
-For cable installation in plenum air spaces/ open air ducts, it is best to install only plenum-rated cable.
+When it comes to fire alarm and security cable, one key feature to take into consideration is the cable’s outer jacket.
+These outer jackets can be made of special materials that burn differently if they ever were to catch on fire.
+For cable installation in plenum air spaces and/or open air ducts, it is best to install only plenum-rated cable.
 This is so that in case of a fire emergency, the cable would emit less toxic fumes and inhalation of this smoke would not be as dangerous to the body.